founddrama/infinite-notes/content/characters/Himself.md

 * communication problems of all kinds, apparently
   * persistent hallucination that [Hal](/characters/Hal) does not speak
+    * Himself's ghost admits to [Gately](/characters/Don_Gately) that Hal was most like him (Himself) and had become fearful that Hal was becoming a figurant
   * tells [Joelle](/characters/Joelle) that he cannot speak to his "undamaged" sons w/o the presence and mediation of [Avril](/characters/Avril)
 * pp. 31 - implication that he has "an entertainment cartridge" implanted in his skull